 Called College and North Central University provide reasonable accommodations for students with disabilities on an individual and flexible basis.
-It is the responsibility of the students with disabilities to seek available assistance and make their needs known to the Academic Director.
-To determine eligibility for accommodations, Called College asks students to submit a professional assessment dated within the last three years documenting the disability.
+It is the responsibility of the students with disabilities to seek available assistance and make their needs known to the Academic Director, who can point students to the NCU office that manages students' accommodations needs.